moq-wg/moq-transport/draft-lcurley-warp.md

   QUIC: RFC9000
   QUIC-RECOVERY: RFC9002
   WebTransport: I-D.ietf-webtrans-http3
-  URI: RFC3986

-  ISOBMFF:
-    title: "Information technology — Coding of audio-visual objects — Part 12: ISO Base Media File Format"
-    date: 2015-12

 informative:
-  CMAF:
-    title: "Information technology -- Multimedia application format (MPEG-A) -- Part 19: Common media application format (CMAF) for segmented media"
-    date: 2020-03
   NewReno: RFC6582
   BBR: I-D.cardwell-iccrg-bbr-congestion-control-02

 --- abstract

-This document defines the core behavior for Warp, a live media transport protocol over QUIC.
+This document defines the core behavior for Warp, a live transport protocol over QUIC.
-Media is split into objects based on the underlying media encoding and transmitted independently over QUIC streams.
-QUIC streams are prioritized based on the send order, allowing less important objects to be starved or dropped during congestion.
+The application fragments a live stream into objects, including a header that describes the basic relationship between objects.
+Objects are starved/dropped during congestion based on priorities in order to minimize latency.

 --- middle

 ## Introduction
-Warp is a live media transport protocol that utilizes the QUIC network protocol {{QUIC}}, either directly or via WebTransport {{WebTransport}}.
+Warp is a live transport protocol that utilizes the QUIC network protocol {{QUIC}}, either directly or via WebTransport {{WebTransport}}.

 * {{motivation}} covers the background and rationale behind Warp.
-* {{objects}} covers how media is fragmented into objects.
+* {{objects}} covers how data is fragmented into objects.
 * {{transport-protocols}} covers aspects of setting up a MoQ transport session.
-* {{stream-mapping}} covers how QUIC is used to transfer media.
+* {{stream-mapping}} covers how QUIC is used to objects over streams.
 * {{priority-congestion}} covers protocol considerations on prioritization schemes and congestion response overall.
 * {{relays-moq}} covers behavior at the relay entities.
 * {{messages}} covers how messages are encoded on the wire.
-* {{containers}} covers how media tracks are packaged.

 ## Terms and Definitions